-Brands worldwide have tapped into the power of marketing personalization and its ability to improve customer experience, drive revenue and create consistency across channels.
-A whopping 94% of senior-level executives believe delivering personalization is critical or important to reaching customers according to a joint study conducted by PwC and Forbes Insights.
+Brands worldwide have tapped into the power of marketing personalisation and its ability to improve customer experience, drive revenue and create consistency across channels.
+A whopping 94% of senior-level executives believe delivering personalisation is critical or important to reaching customers according to a joint study conducted by PwC and Forbes Insights.

-Here are 4 examples of personalized marketing campaigns from brands that took things to the next level.
+Here are 4 examples of personalised marketing campaigns from brands that took things to the next level.

 1. Orangetheory Fitness Gets to the Heart of It

-For a brand whose winning formula is rooted in something as personal as your health, data-driven marketing personalization just made sense for Orangetheory Fitness.
+For a brand whose winning formula is rooted in something as personal as your health, data-driven marketing personalisation just made sense for Orangetheory Fitness.

 Experts at leveraging heart and caloric burn rate data to empower members to understand their workout and goals better, the fitness brand took the same approach when designing its year-in-review campaign.

-To increase attendance and inspire its members to keep at their goals in the new year, the brand drew from its data to create personalized music videos that highlighted each member’s fitness achievements.
+To increase attendance and inspire its members to keep at their goals in the new year, the brand drew from its data to create personalised music videos that highlighted each member’s fitness achievements.

 But that wasn’t even the most impressive part.
-In doing so, Orangetheory took personalization to a completely new level by creating unique soundtracks that matched each member’s BPM.
+In doing so, Orangetheory took personalisation to a completely new level by creating unique soundtracks that matched each member’s BPM.

 - over 45,000 additional classes booked